MrMarsellus/dfcn-addnode-quick-check/README.md

 If no port is provided, the script assumes the DeFCoN default port `8192`.

+DeFCoN Addnode Quick Checker is designed for iterative use: for best results, you should run multiple test rounds over time.
+Start with a larger candidate list, keep only the `TRUSTED:` nodes, and then re-run the script later (for example after a few hours or on the next day) using only the previously trusted nodes as input.
+Repeating this process across several runs helps filter out unstable or intermittently failing nodes and gradually converge on a smaller, more reliable trusted addnode set.

 ## Health check criteria

 The DeFCoN Addnode Quick Checker uses a strict set of health check thresholds to decide whether a candidate addnode is marked as TRUSTED or REJECTED.
 These parameters control how many times a node is tested, how much block-height lag is tolerated, and how conservative the ProTx-based heuristics are.